 Does home insurance in Maine cover ice dam damage?

-Standard Maine homeowners policies often cover sudden ice dam damage to your home's interior, such as water damage to ceilings and walls.
-However, insurers often exclude damage from ice dams that develop gradually due to poor maintenance or inadequate insulation.
-Prevent coverage disputes by maintaining proper attic insulation and ventilation, and removing snow from your roof after heavy storms.
+Standard policies often cover sudden ice dam damage to ceilings and walls, but insurers typically exclude damage that develops gradually from poor maintenance or inadequate insulation.
+Keep attic insulation and ventilation in good shape, and clear snow from your roof after heavy storms to avoid a coverage dispute.

 How does bundling home and auto insurance affect my coverage options in Maine?

-Bundling home and auto insurance with one carrier saves 10% to 25% on premiums while simplifying your insurance management.
-However, bundling doesn't limit your coverage choices; you still select coverage limits, deductibles and endorsements independently for each policy.
-The discount applies to your combined premium total, not to individual policy features or protection levels.
+Bundling saves 10% to 25% on premiums but doesn't limit your coverage choices.
+You still set limits, deductibles and endorsements independently for each policy.
+The discount applies to your combined premium total.

 How can I lower my home insurance costs in Maine?